Indicates whether the current process is run:

 InWebMode allows you to easily share classes or components developed in WLanguage between a WEBDEV site and a WINDEV application.
 Depending on whether the application is run in Web mode or not, different functions can be used, specific to the current application.

 By default, the security mechanism of WLanguage is triggered only if the line containing the compilation error is run.

 For example, if a function not allowed in the current product is found in a loop (IF), the security mechanism of WLanguage will be triggered only if the line containing this function is run.

 Availability of the function

-InWebMode is available for all the products to allow for a multi-product code.
+InWebMode can be used in all IDEs to allow for cross-platform code.
 Functions or procedures that use InWebMode can be shared between several products without generating any compilation error.